higherkindness/mu-haskell/schema/README.md

 Using `mu-schema` you can describe a schema for your data using type-level techniques.
 You can then automatically generate:

-* conversion between you Haskell data types and the values as expected by the schema,
+* conversion between your Haskell data types and the values as expected by the schema,
 * generalization to [Avro](https://avro.apache.org/), [Protocol Buffers](https://developers.google.com/protocol-buffers/), and [JSON](https://www.json.org/).

 Since `mu-schema` makes heavy use of type-level techniques, you need to open up the Pandora's box by enabling (at least) the following extensions: `PolyKinds` and `DataKinds`.